 Type 1 diabetes is a devastating disease that affects millions of people, like me.
 I was diagnosed with Type 1 Diabetes when I was 6 1/2 years old -- on my father's birthday.
 (I think it was his worst birthday ever!)
-Because I have diabetes, I test my blood sugar 6-8 times a day -- more when I am sick, very active, or growing.
-Plus, my mom checks my blood in the middle of the night, every night, to make sure that I stay on track.
+Because I have diabetes, I test my blood sugar 8-10 times a day -- more when I am sick, very active, stressed or growing.
 Because my body doesn't make insulin, I have an insulin pump that I have to wear 24 hours a day, 7 days a week.
+I also wear a continuous glucose monitor every day to make sure that my blood sugar stays in range, so that my organs will stay healthy.
 I have to count the carbs in everything I eat, so that I get the right amount of insulin.
 Too much or too little can have a horrible result.

 There is some good news, though.
 JDRF is working towards a cure.
 It funds more type 1 diabetes research than any other charity worldwide and it's making progress along many promising paths toward better treatments and a cure.
 I am very excited about the research they have done towards an artificial pancreas and encapsulation of beta cells.
 Either would give me a more normal life, where I don't have to be constantly testing my blood sugar and counting carbs before I eat.
 But research takes a lot of money and a lot of patience.